[sc name=”ad_1″]

 grype <image> -o <format>

-Where the formats available are:
+Where the format

-• table: A columnar summary (default).
+: A columnar summary (default).

 Grype pulls a database of vulnerabilities derived from the publicly available Anchore Feed Service.
 This database is updated at the beginning of each scan, but an update can also be triggered manually.